Updated on August 17, 2022

 No two cruises are the same

 Every cruise line and the itineraries they offer are completely different.
-If you’re looking for a low-key and relaxed cruise, you’ll likely need to look at a different company or cruise than if you’re looking for an adventure cruise.
+If you’re looking for a low-key and relaxing cruise, you’ll likely need to look at a different company or cruise than if you’re looking for an adventure cruise.
 Always do research or reach out to the tour operator to explore their various cruises, itineraries, excursions, and inclusions they offer.
 That way you’ll be confident that the tour you select will meet your expectations.

 Types & themes of river cruises